mvysny/vaadin-on-kotlin/docs/nosql_rest_datasources.md

 # Accessing NoSQL or REST data sources

-VoK provides no out-of-the-box support for accessing external NoSQL or REST data sources and polling them for data.
-To access data from a NoSQL database you should use appropriate NoSQL database Java driver; to access data from a REST endpoint you can use the [vok-rest-client](https://github.com/mvysny/vaadin-on-kotlin/tree/master/vok-rest-client) VOK module which uses the [OkHttp](http://square.github.io/okhttp/) REST client library and adds couple of useful functionality on top of that.
+VoK provides no out-of-the-box support for accessing NoSQL databases;
+to access data from a NoSQL database you should use appropriate NoSQL database Java driver.
+VoK however does support REST REST endpoints: you can use the [vok-rest-client](https://github.com/mvysny/vaadin-on-kotlin/tree/master/vok-rest-client) VOK module which uses the [OkHttp](http://square.github.io/okhttp/) REST client library and adds couple of useful functionality on top of that.